Articles on Talmidaism

 This comes from Leviticus 19:17 “Reprove your neighbour frankly, so that you will not share in their guilt”.

 The general Christian perception that Yeshua` was against Torah is simply unsustainable.
-Christian ignorance of what the Oral Law is, has led many ordinary Christians to falsely condemn Torah as a burden.
+Christian ignorance of what the Oral Law is, has led many ordinary Christians to falsely condemn biblical Torah as a burden.

 With an honest knowledge of Jewish life and Jewish history, only one conclusion is possible: that Yeshua` was most definitely for Torah – the written Law – and against Pharisaic commandments and laws – the Oral Law.